yoonmoonsick/dnd2024/README.md

 - Durable: As a Bonus Action, you can regain 1d4 + your Constitution Modifier of Hit Points.
 - Great Weapon Master
     - When attacking with a Melee or Ranged weapon you are Proficient with and are wielding in both hands, their damage increases by your Proficiency Bonus.
 - Healer: When casting a healing spell, the target regains additional hit points equal to Proficiency Bonus.
-Learn Battle Medic Action that heals a creature 1d8 + Proficiency Bonus.
+Learn Battle Medic Bonus Action that heals a creature 1d8 + Proficiency Bonus.
 - Heavy Armor Master
     - Incoming damage from Piercing, Bludgeoning, Slashing attacks decreases by your Proficiency Bonus while you're wearing heavy armour.
 - Lightly Armored